Is your Samsung TV red light blinking?

 - Unplug your Samsung TV from your wall socket.

-- Remove any surge interruptors or smart plugs so that you have a direct line to your wall socket.
+- Remove any surge interrupters or smart plugs so that you have a direct line to your wall socket.

 - Plug another large device that you know works into the same socket and check that the new device works as normal.
-(It’s important that this device draws approximately as much power as your TV, to confirm the socket is fully working).
+(This device must draw approximately as much power as your TV, to confirm the socket is fully working).

 - Remove the other device and plug your TV back into this socket.